 There are some types of team building activities that should be avoided to prevent millennials from feeling uncomfortable.
 For example, sports.
 Employers may like to pit their staff against each other in softball or paintball games.
 This can encourage aggressive competition rather than healthy competition.
 The focus of these activities is on winning, not on working effectively as a team.
 You also risk alienating people who aren’t athletically inclined.

 Activities that single out individuals to represent the team should also be avoided.
-These have the potential of making an individual feel embarrassed or socially left out, which puts unnecessary pressure on them.
+These have the potential to make an individual feel embarrassed or socially left out, which puts unnecessary pressure on them.
 Instead, activities should be built around collaboration and equal teamwork that allow individual strengths to be revealed naturally.